richardschoen/iforgit/README.md

 # Start Managing IBM i Source Members with Git in 10 Minutes
-IBM i Git Source Management Made Easy
+IBM i Git Classic Source Management Made Easy

-Implement Git for your Classic IBM i Source Version Control in Minutes
+Implement Git for your Classic IBM i Source Version Control in Minutes.

+iForGit is an affordable Git Client solution for PDM, RDI and VS Code developers who develop classic RPG, CL and COBOL source.

+iForGit can be used standalone for source version management or in conjunction with other solutions that do classic IBM i source control to enhance those solutions with git versioning.

 ## Coming Soon
 Interactive PDM Git Log enhancement for viewing and restoring old versions